pereiradaniel/RUBYMONK/README.md

 # Rubymonk Tutorial Notes
 ---

+## INFO
-Notes and experiment files for the Rubymonk tutorial.
+Notes from and experiment files for the Rubymonk tutorial.

 ## CONTENTS